 I could see it in people’s faces, and hear it in their response when I told them we were moving to the Mountains.
 They were dumbfounded that we would move away from the sea.

 It seems that everyone loves the ocean and would love to live close.
 It seems that most people have fond memories of holidays by the sea and feel a sense of freedom there and long to make it permanent.

 It took me a long time to realise I didn’t feel the same.
 In times of turmoil, I would head to the beach.
 I guess because there didn’t seem to be anywhere else to go.

-I would sit there for hours staring out to the horizon waiting for my feelings of turbulence to be washed away with the waves.
+I would sit there for hours staring out at the horizon waiting for my feelings of turbulence to be washed away by the waves.
 I thought it would make me feel better, but it never did.

 The ocean actually makes me feel lonely, with its vastness.
 I know the beauty it holds, I used to dive, and I like the sense of freedom that swimming in the ocean gives you, but it’s not something I crave.

 It has taken me a long time to understand that.